 HARRISBURG, Pa. -- The initial trauma from Pennsylvania's two late-summer disasters - Hurricane Irene and Tropical Storm Lee - has passed, but the psychological effects can linger.

-Stress caused by loss or a traumatic experience can sneak up on people, often appearing weeks or months following the initial trauma.
-Stress is often displayed in subtle but worrying behavior and emotions.
+Stress caused by loss or a traumatic experience can sneak up on people and influence behavior and emotions.
 The elderly and children are particularly vulnerable to stress after a disaster and may require special considerations.

 - Trouble concentrating or remembering things.

 - Difficulty making decisions.

 - Replaying the events and circumstances of the disaster over and over in your mind.

 - Anxiety or fear, especially when things remind you of the traumatic experience.

 - Feeling depressed, sad or down much of the time.

 - Increased use of alcohol, tobacco or illegal drugs.